Maff1t/Maff1t.github.io/_posts/2019-07-13-AntiDebugging.md

 ```

-This function take the input, pass it to the function (that I called) *elab_passw*, and check the returned value (in EAX register) to decide which message have to print.
+This function takes the input, pass it to the function (that I called) *elab_passw*, and check the returned value (in EAX register) to decide which message have to print.
 Let's examine *elab_passw* function:

 ```code